Alan Munde: Biography

-In 1977, Alan Munde and mandolinist Sam Bush recorded "Together Again for the First Time" with Roland White, Curtis Burch and John Cowan (both members of legendary New Grass Revival with Sam Bush).
+In 1977, Munde and mandolinist Sam Bush recorded Together Again for the First Time with Roland White, Curtis Burch and John Cowan (both members of New Grass Revival with Bush).

-Alan currently serves on the board of directors of the International Bluegrass Music Association.
+Munde has served on the board of directors of the International Bluegrass Music Association.
 He taught full-time in the bluegrass and country music program at South Plains College from 1986 to May 2007.